Congruency-Constrained TU Problems Beyond the Bimodular Case: Introduction

 \begin{theorem} There is a strongly polynomial-time randomized algorithm for \RCCTUF{} problems with constant prime modulus $m$ and $|R|\geq m-2$. \end{theorem}

 Observing that for $m=3$, an \RCCTUF{} problem with $|R|=m-2$ is in fact a \CCTUF{} problem, \cref{thm:feasibilityMod3} immediately follows from \cref{thm:R=m-2}.
 Our proof of \cref{thm:R=m-2} is inspired by methods developed in~\cite{artmann_2017_strongly} for bimodular integer programs, but goes significantly beyond the strategy and techniques employed there.
 In particular, we also decompose \RCCTUF{} problems into smaller ones following Seymour's decomposition of TU matrices, but we need methods that allow for progressing in the hierarchy of \RCCTUF{} problems introduced above.
 This step requires us to have prime modulus due to an application of the Cauchy-Davenport Inequality.
 The decomposition approach deterministically reduces general \RCCTUF{} problems to problems with so-called \emph{base-block} constraint matrices.
 While parity-constraints are fairly common in Combinatorial Optimization and known techniques could be leveraged in~\cite{artmann_2017_strongly} to solve parity-constrained base block problems, we present new approaches for $m>2$.
 In particular, we create new links to recent advances on congruency-constrained submodular optimization and exact weight flow problems.
-The only known algorithm for exact weight flow problems is randomized, which is why we obtain a randomized algorithm as stated in \cref{thm:R=m-2}.\footnote{In this context, we consider a randomized algorithm to be one that always correctly detects infeasibility of a problem, and finds a solution of a feasible problem with high probability $1-\sfrac1n$, where $n$ is the number of variables.}
+The only known algorithm for exact weight flow problems is randomized, which is why we obtain a randomized algorithm as stated in \cref{thm:R=m-2} (and thus also in \cref{thm:feasibilityMod3}).

-Interestingly, focusing on the case of $|R|=m-1$ only, our techniques lead to a substantially simpler approach for \RCCTUF{} problems that does not need to rely on decomposition methods and can therefore avoid randomization and the prime modulus requirement, resulting in the following theorem. \begin{theorem} There is a strongly polynomial-time algorithm to solve \RCCTUF{} problems with $|R|=m-1$. \end{theorem}
+Interestingly, focusing on the case of $|R|=m-1$ only, our techniques lead to a substantially simpler approach for \RCCTUF{} problems that does not need to rely on decomposition methods and can therefore avoid both randomization and the prime modulus requirement, resulting in the following theorem. \begin{theorem} There is a strongly polynomial-time algorithm for \RCCTUF{} problems with $|R|=m-1$. \end{theorem}

 For $m=2$, \cref{thm:R=m-1} states that feasibility of parity-constrained TU problems can be decided efficiently.
 This is a special case of bimodular IP feasibility, which has been known to admit polynomial time algorithms since the work of Veselov and Chirkov~\cite{veselov_2009_integer}.
 Let us also remark that for general $m$, the congruency constraint in \RCCTUF{} problems with $|R|=m-1$ can be rewritten in the form $\gamma^\top x\not\equiv r\pmod*{m}$ for some residue $r$.
 Such constraint types and generalizations thereof have been studied in different settings already, in particular in the context of minimizing submodular functions (see Goemans and Ramakrishnan~\cite{goemans_1995_minimizing}, and Gr\"otschel, Lov\'asz, and Schrijver~\cite{groetschel_1993_geometric}).